- Perspectives

 Robots.txt: a text file used to instruct search engine robots how to crawl pages on a website.

-The concept of AI cloaking—obfuscating the data that an LLM “reads”—is maturing, at least for the visual arts.
+The concept of AI cloaking—obfuscating the data that an LLM “reads”—is maturing, at least in the visual arts.
 Glaze cloaks an artist’s work in a way that disrupts LLMs without compromising it for the viewer, adding an invisible layer to the image that is imperceptible to the human eye.
 Machines read it differently, thus the style that AI attempts to mimic will yield a different result than intended, corrupting that data for training.

 The challenge ahead

-At Ellipsus, we don’t have the answers baked into code—but we’re working on it.
+At Ellipsus, we don’t have the answers baked into code... but we’re working on it.

 The problem, as we see it, has two parts: